Hum Kahan Ke Sachay Thay: Plot

-Mehreen’s friends' cousin, Saffwan (Haroon Shahid), becomes romantically interested in Mehreen.
+Mehreen’s friend's cousin, Saffwan (Haroon Shahid), becomes romantically interested in Mehreen.
 Mashal finds out about this and tells Saffwan about Mehreen's past including her father's drug addiction.
 This creates a misunderstanding between Saffwan and Mehreen.
 However, Saffwan comes to realize that it was all Mashal's doing.
 He proposes to Mehreen.
 Mehreen rejects him, saying that he doesn't know anything about her past and once he does, he will hate her like the others.

 Meanwhile, Saleha declares that she wants Mehreen to marry Aswad, saying it has been her longtime wish.
 Mehreen does not object, having secretly been in love with Aswad all along.
 Mashal decides to tell Aswad that she loves him and wants to marry him.
 Aswad, who also likes Mashal, agrees and tells his mother he wants to marry Mashal and not Mehreen, but Saleha rejects Mashal and insists that only Mehreen can be his wife.
 Aswad tells Mashal that he can not marry her.
 This breaks Mashal's heart but she tells Aswad that she forgives him and wants him to be happy.
-But she secretly tries to persuade Mehreen to not marry Aswad.
+But she secretly tries to persuade Mehreen not to marry Aswad.
 She tears Mehreen's wedding veil to try to dissuade her.
 Mehreen gets annoyed with Mashal.
 The same night, Mashal is found dead in her room.
 Everyone blames Mehreen for her murder, and she is arrested.
 Shabbo, their maid, knows exactly what happened that night but doesn't speak up.
 Due to the trauma of being falsely accused, Mehreen starts to hallucinate about her father in jail.

 Mehreen is soon bailed out as Saleha arranges a lawyer for her.
 Tahir and Shagufta aren't happy about Mehreen getting released, as they still think that Mehreen poisoned Mashal.
 Aswad also thinks that Mehreen killed Mashal and behaves rudely towards her.
 He marries Mehreen, and starts to emotionally abuse her, blaming her for killing Mashal.
-This makes Mehreen's mental state deteriorate, and she starts hallucinating about Mashal, who tells Mehreen that she should kill herself and saying that that is what Aswad wants too.
+This makes Mehreen's mental state deteriorate, and she starts hallucinating about Mashal, who tells Mehreen that she should kill herself and says that that is what Aswad wants too.
 After a series of events, Aswad forces Mehreen to sign an affidavit, stating that she killed Mashal.
 But the stress of the false statement gives Mehreen a nervous breakdown, and she has to be admitted to the hospital.